pothi/backup-wordpress/README.md

 ## How to take backups?

 - firstly, go through each script and fill-in the variables to fit your particular environment.
 Currently, it is assumed that the WordPress core is available at `~/sites/example.com/public`.
-- most importantly, adjust the number of days to keep the backup, depending on the remaining hard disk space in your server!
+- please adjust the number of days to keep the backup, depending on the remaining hard disk space in your server.
 - test the scripts using SSH before implementing it in system cron.
 - note: you may take backups of multiple domains like the following...